rocketacademy/marketing-website/src/pages/index.md

 title: Become a Software Engineer
 header:
   heading: Become a Software Engineer
-  subheading:
+  subheading: 100% of our Bootcamp grads have received software engineering
-    100% of our Coding Bootcamp grads have received software engineering offers from companies like 99.co, Xfers and GovTech.
+    offers from companies like 99.co, Xfers and GovTech.
   headerimage:
     alt: kai's photo